urmel79/IO_esp8266_oled_gps_lora_gh/README.md

 ![Screenshot of minicom with activated timestamps](./doc/images/logging_w_cmd_pipe.png)

 The advantage of piping the `tee` command is, that you can watch the serial output while the logging is done in the background.
+The option `-a` means, that the given file is appended and not overwritten.

 ## I²C: fighting strange pixel errors on OLED display